The EU's multimedia actions aim to strengthen news reporting on EU affairs from European perspectives.

 Support to radio has been provided through successive calls.
 Following the last call, a 2-year grant agreement (€4.4 million) covering 2023 and 2024 was signed with the radio network Euranet Plus.
 Under this agreement, each of the 15 radio stations from the network produce and broadcast at least 10 minutes per week of content that explain EU affairs to their listeners through multiple viewpoints.

-A new call for proposals will be published in 2024.
+A new call for proposals was published in 2024.
+Results will be announced early 2025.

 EU digital reporting